How to Write a College Resume

 - Brainstorm everything you've accomplished.
 Take time to think about your accomplishments over your high school years.
 Ask your parents and your counselor to help with brainstorming.

 - Note experiences that vividly show your determination, initiative, and passion.
 For example, colleges might be impressed if you stayed after school to tutor struggling students, or if you picked up a second language by engaging with coworkers at a part-time job.
-Or that you kept the robotics club going and focused during school closures.
+Or that you kept the robotics club going despite a drop in funding.

 How to Make a Resume for College Stand Out